 As there are no standards or specific regulation so you might find paints being marketed as environmentally friendly or green, particularly if they have Low or Minimal VOC content.
 Don't be fooled by a green leaf motif or similar; you have to read the label to really know what's in the tin!

 There are eco paints and eco paints.
 Some are produced with a low carbon footprint in mind, but may still use synthetic chemicals.
 Some may use natural ingredients, but take them from animals rather than plants.
 Plant-based, water-based paints are the kindest ones to use all-round.

-You should know that it is a good idea to ensure a room is well ventilated when decorating – VOCs are why.
-It doesn't stop there though, these noxious gasses can continue to be released for up to five years after you've finished painting.
+You should know that it is a good idea to ensure a room is well ventilated when decorating, due to teh potential presence of VOC's.
+It doesn't stop there though; these noxious gasses can continue to be released for up to five years after you've finished painting.

 So if you want to avoid getting high next time you do some decorating, aim for a water-based paint.
 Good eco paints are completely VOC-free.
 At the very least, a natural solvent-based paint is more likely to smell lemony-fresh than offensive and harmful.

 It's not all about you though.
 Companies which create plant-based, water-based eco-paints are also much more likely to be aware of how their processes affect the environment.

 Packaging, energy consumption and transportation are all things that have an impact on the footprint of a paint, and all things that should be considered by a good eco-company.